Ipaglaban Mo: The Movie: Production

-After film and television director Marilou Diaz-Abaya finished directing Ang Ika-11 na Utos: Mahalin Mo ang Asawa Mo in 1994, Charo Santos-Concio, the executive producer of Star Cinema and one of the programming heads of ABS-CBN, asked the director if she has seen Kapag May Katwiran...
+After film and television director Marilou Diaz-Abaya finished directing Ang Ika-Labing Isang Utos: Mahalin Mo, Asawa Mo in 1994, Charo Santos-Concio, the executive producer of Star Cinema and one of the programming heads of ABS-CBN, asked the director if she had seen Kapag May Katwiran...
 Ipaglaban Mo!, a legal drama that dramatizes real-life criminal cases, and if she wanted to direct the film version of the show.
 The director accepted the offer because she had seen the show.
 Later on, she and Ricky Lee, her screenwriting collaborator, chose two legal cases where women were abused.
 This film project would later become part of Marilou Diaz-Abaya's string of films that advocated for the rights of women.

 Release

-Redeem Her Honor was released in Philippine theaters on March 29, 1995, by Star Cinema.
+Redeem Her Honor was released in Philippine theaters by Star Cinema on March 29, 1995.

 Reception

 Accolades

-Ricky Davao, who played Alan in the second part of the film, won his first award at the Gawad Urian Awards for Best Supporting Actor.
+Ricky Davao, who played Alan in the "Rape" segment, won his first award at the Gawad Urian Awards for Best Supporting Actor.